heroiclabs/nakama-docs/docs/social-friends.md

 	Authorization: Bearer <session token>
 	```

-When both users have added eachother as friends it's easy to initiate realtime chat in a 1-on-1 channel.
+When both users have added each other as friends, it's easy to initiate realtime chat in a 1-on-1 channel.
 See the [realtime chat](social-realtime-chat.md) section for more info.

 ## List friends